rteoym-ibm/rteoym-ibm.github.io/_posts/2020-4-12-COVID19-CT-Scans-Classification.md

 ## Conclusions

-* Majority voting from a committee of our five models gives the highest precision, recall, f1-score for COVID and NonCOVID than the individual models.
+* Majority voting from a committee of our five models gives the highest precision, recall, f1-score for COVID and NonCOVID predictions than the individual models.

-* The f1-score for Majority voting for COVID prediction is 0.756477, NonCOVID 0.772947 and the accuracy of the predictions is 0.765000.
+* The f1-score for Majority voting for COVID predictions is 0.756477, NonCOVID 0.772947 and the accuracy of the predictions is 0.765000.

-* We should be able fine-tune the individual five models to get a better performances of each model, which in turn, should also improve the performance of the Majority Voting committee.
+* We should be able fine-tune the individual five models to get a better performances for each model, which in turn, should also improve the performance of the Majority Voting committee.